talonstrikesoftware/Working_with_React_and_Go/notes/section9-notes.md

 - hooked in the search to the GraphQL.js component

 94: Displaying one movie using GraphQL
+- complete the functionality to show a single movie via graphQL
+- ultimately will render a poster image from the movie database
+  - Will need an account
+- Basically this explains what he will do - no code

 95: Updating the front end
+- displaying one movie
+- created a `OneMovieGraphQL` component
 96: Modifying the back end to handle poster images
 97: Updating the front end to display the poster image
 98: Cleaning things up